mustafaonurbaser1/Senior_Design_Project/README.md

 # Senior_Design_Project Eventitude
 > Eventitude is an event and todo handling project written with Java spring, Flutter and React.
+> In the Eventitude we use PostgreSQL for the database
  ## Project members
 ```
 Mustafa Kaplan --> 20160808050